javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 ## Summary

 `document.cookie` provides access to cookies.
-- Write operations modify only cookies mentioned in it.
+- Write operations modify only the cookie mentioned in it.
 - Name/value must be encoded.
 - One cookie may not exceed 4KB in size.
 The number of cookies allowed on a domain is around 20+ (varies by browser).